Feeling sick? Read the latest healthy and safety guidelines.

 *Only items prepared by Food Services will be tax exempt.
 For example, a pre-packaged product such as a bag of chips would not be tax exempt, but a sandwich and beverage prepared on campus using raw ingredients would be tax exempt.

-Residents with Plan B, C or D who determine that a smaller plan would better suit their needs will have up to October 31, 2022, to change their original selection.
-Residents with Plan A who determine a larger plan would better suit their needs will have up to October 31, 2022, to change their original selection.
-No changes are permitted after November 1, 2022.
+Residents with Plan B or C who determine that a smaller plan would better suit their needs will have up to October 31, 2023, to change their original selection.
+Residents with Plan A who determine a larger plan would better suit their needs will have up to October 31, 2023, to change their original selection.
+No changes are permitted after October 31, 2023.

 Residents who determine they may need additional residence dollars during the academic year can add funds to their account – referred to as a “top-up”.
 Balances can be topped up during the academic year by contacting the Chestnut Residence Life Office (email@example.com); funds will take up to 24 hours to appear in your account.
 If you require a more immediate top up on your account, please contact the Food Services Meal Plan Office (firstname.lastname@example.org) to make arrangement to load funds immediate by using either a debit or credit card.